Machinery's Handbook

-Machinery's Handbook is apparently the direct inspiration for similar works in other countries, such as Sweden's Karlebo handbok (1st ed.
+Machinery's Handbook is the inspiration for similar works in other countries, such as Sweden's Karlebo handbok (1st ed.
 1936).

 Machinery's Encyclopedia

 In 1917, Oberg and Jones also published Machinery's Encyclopedia in 7 volumes.
-The handbook and encyclopedia are named after the monthly magazine Machinery (Industrial Press, 1894–1973), where the two were consulting editors.
+The 7th volume was augmented with supplements to the previous 6 volumes in 1925.
+The handbook and encyclopedia are named after the monthly magazine Machinery (Industrial Press, 1894–1973) where the two were consulting editors.